francozanek29/product-review-microservices/README.md

   --> For data storage (S3 or DynamoDB)
   --> ECS to deploy the microservices so they are accesible in the web.

+## Task Mission Statement :thought_balloon:

+At adidas we care about serving our customers by making use of our data and services.
+Those services need to cope with high volume and low latency.
+In general, the topic of high availability is very important to be ready for the future and deal with the current state with confidence.
+Additionally following aspects are playing crucial role when designing solution architectures: reusability, data & information security, infrastructure resource usage efficiency, resiliency.

+Assignments:
+With the information given and additional assumptions of yours, you should develop* 2 micro-services:
+1) Product Review Service: implement CRUD operations for the resource /review/{product_id}, (e. g.
+AB1234), and the response is a JSON with following data: Product ID, Average Review Score, Number of Reviews.
+In order to protect the service, authentication is needed to protect write operations.
+Choose any datastore for data persistence that can be easily deployed or installed with the application.
+The datastore should contain seeded data for a few products.

+2) Product Service: The service will expose the resource /product/{product_id}, only supporting GET.
+The response should be an aggregation of our live Product API, (https://www.adidas.co.uk/api/products/{product_id} e.g. product_id = C77124), and the reviews retrieved from the Product Review Service for the same product_id.

+Expectations:
+Please use following primary tools: Typescript, NodeJS, REST API, Database Please develop this application with a microservice approach, all services should run independently.
+Please write API tests for your service endpoints.
+Every person having npm and some standard tools should be able to check out the code, build and run the app locally.
+Please, use English as a documentation language.
+Please comment complex and interesting parts of your code, so that one can follow the and understand the implementation logic.
+Upon completion, please check your solution into any public GIT repo (e.g. GitHub or Bitbucket) and share the respective link with us.

+Bonus Assignments:
+Please dockerize the component services and create config files for deploying them.
+Please create a CI/CD pipeline proposal for the app.

 ## Manual Set-up Guide :thought_balloon: